yukitai/ira/README.md

+# ira

-# ira ~ compile your Scratch project into almost native JavaScript code
+a Scratch packager that can compile your Scratch project into almost native JavaScript without a Scratch runtime

 ###### still on working ...